metabase/metabase/docs/administration-guide/data-permissions.md

 ## Data access

 You can click on any cell in the permissions table to change a group’s access level.
 When you’re done making your changes, just click the **Save changes** button in the top-right, and you’ll see a confirmation dialog summarizing the changes.

 ### Unrestricted access

-Members of the group can access data from all tables (within all namespaces/schemas, if your database uses those), including any tables that might get added to this database in the future.
+Members of the group can create questions using the graphical query builder on data from all tables (within all namespaces/schemas, if your database uses those), including any tables that might get added to this database in the future.
+To grant a group the ability to write native/SQL questions, you must additionally set [Native query editing](#native-query-editing) to **Yes**.

 ### Granular access

-**Granular access** allows administrators to explicitly set access to tables or schemas within a database.
+**Granular access** allows administrators to explicitly set data access to tables or schemas within a database, with "data access" here meaning the ability to create questions using the graphical query builder.
 In practice, this means that:

 - Admins can set the groups access to individual tables to either **Unrestricted**, **No self-service**, or **Sandboxed** access.
 - If a new table gets added to this database in the future, the group won't get access to that new table.
 An administrator would need to explicitly grant access to that table.